vigiloauth/vigilo/README.md

 ## 1. Introduction

+>License: Apache
->License: MIT This server is free and open source, developed for community use and OIDF certification.
+This server is free and open source, developed for community use and OIDF certification.

 >⚠️ **Note:** VigiloAuth is currently in development and not yet feature-complete.
 Some functionalities are still being implemented, and APIs may change in future releases.